relab/gorums/doc/userguide.md

   storage.proto
 ```

-You should now two files named `storage.pb.go` and `storage_gorums.pb.go` in your package directory.
+You should now have two files named `storage.pb.go` and `storage_gorums.pb.go` in your package directory.
 The former contains the Protobuf definitions of our messages.
 The latter contains the generated Gorums client API and server interface.
+If wee look through the `storage_gorums.pb.go` file, we will see some of the code that was generated from our protobuf definitions.
 Our two RPC methods have the following signatures:

 ```go